samkitchen94/CV/README.md

 The 4 month, intensive nature of studying at Makers ensures that all students graduate as an independent learner with the confidence and skills to embrace new technologies.
 The self-driven nature of the Makers course encourages all students to direct their own learning.
 This has given me the confidence to not only take on any technical challenge but to embrace learning new technologies.

 #### Problem Solving
+Makers Academy provides a focus on building internal processes within students so that no matter what the size of the problem, it can be broken down into more manageable problems and an analytical and solution driven process will always be followed.

 #### Teamwork